Zakopane: Climate

 Zakopane has a humid continental climate (Köppen climate classification: Dfb), with the main factor behind its relative coldness compared to the rest of Poland is its altitude.
 In general, the temperature tends to fall with altitude, therefore Zakopane is almost 3 C-change colder than northern Kraków, which is more than 600 m lower than Zakopane.
 With higher altitudes, the climate gets even colder, therefore, on the top of Kasprowy Wierch (1987 m above sea level), the climate is tundra-like (Köppen: ET).
 The tree line is located at about 1500 m above sea level in the Tatra Mountains.

 Winters are typically frosty but are relatively sunny for Poland - in fact, Zakopane receives among the most sun in winter in the country.
 Snow is normally abundant, particularly in the higher altitudes, which makes Zakopane among the most popular ski resorts in Poland.
 Summers are cool to warm but rarely get hot.

 The defining feature of the local climate is the location on the northern slope of the Tatra mountains.
 Zakopane receives significantly more precipitation than cities on the lowlands to the north of the Carpathians, and just like in the mountains in general, there might be sudden weather changes from sunny to rainy, and vice versa.
 Occasionally, a very warm foehn wind locally known as halny may dramatically increase the temperatures, sometimes beyond 10 C in winter.

+Extreme temperatures range from −34.1 °C on February 1, 1956 up to 32.8 °C on August 8, 2013; the record cold daily maximum is −19.6 °C, set on February 1, 1956, while, conversely, the record warm daily minimum is 23.4 °C on August 29, 1992.

 Architecture

 The Zakopane Style of Architecture is an architectural mode inspired by the regional art of Poland's highland region known as Podhale.
-Drawing on the motifs and traditions in the buildings of the Carpathian Mountains, the style was pioneered by Stanislaw Witkiewicz and is now considered a core tradition of the Goral people.
+Drawing on the motifs and traditions in the buildings of the Carpathian Mountains, the style was pioneered by Stanisław Witkiewicz and is now considered a core tradition of the Goral people.

+The most prominent examples of the style are: